Mila-ashtari/practice/reactContextExample/README.md

 ![](./src/assets/Picture11.png)

-•	The parent component connects to the context object through the provider component
+•	The parent component connects to the context object through the provider component. the data in provided by the provider component via value prop

 ![](./src/assets/Picture10.png)

-•	Consumer component is another way to access the data inside the context object in nested children components.
-Consumer component only takes one child and that is callback function (inside curly brackets) where it receives context object as the parameter.
+•	Consumer component is another way to access the data form the context object in nested children components.
+Consumer component only takes one child and that is callback function (inside curly brackets) where it receives value as the parameter. see button.js

 •	Consumer component is used when we want to access multiple context objects in a single component as apposed to this.context method where only on context can be accessed